-Melissa Fair, MPH joined LiveWell Greenville in 2013 as the At Play Workgroup Specialist, later transitioned into the position of the Evaluation Coordinator, and currently serves as LiveWell Greenville’s Principal Investigator.
-In her new role, Melissa guides the LiveWell Greenville evaluation team (9 researchers from 4 universities) who provide assessments of the coalition’s impact on creating healthier environments.
-Melissa received a BS from Furman University, an MPH from USC Arnold School of Public Health, and is currently a third year doctoral student at the USC Arnold School of Public Health. firstname.lastname@example.org
+Melissa Fair, MPH joined LiveWell Greenville in 2013 as the At Play Workgroup Specialist and later transitioned into the role of Evaluation Coordinator.
+Melissa serves as LiveWell Greenville’s Principal Investigator overseeing the strategic direction of our evaluation activities and the coordination of a multi-disciplinary team of researchers from Furman, Clemson and USC.
+She guides the LiveWell Greenville evaluation team, who provide assessments of the coalition’s impact on creating healthier environments, click here to read her resume.
+Melissa received a BS from Furman University, an MPH from USC Arnold School of Public Health, and is currently a fourth year doctoral student at the USC Arnold School of Public Health. firstname.lastname@example.org

-Dr. Lynette M. Gibson, Ph.D., RN is an Associate Professor and Director of Research in Nursing at the Mary Black School of Nursing, USC Upstate in Greenville, SC.
-She serves as an evaluator for the At Worship initative with LiveWell Greenville and graduated from the MUSC with a BS in Nursing, Clemson University with an MS and the University of South Carolina with a Ph.D. in Nursing Science.
+Dr. Lynette M. Gibson, Ph.D., RN is Associate Dean (Greenville Site), Professor and Director of Research in Nursing at the Mary Black School of Nursing, USC Upstate.
+She served as an evaluator for LiveWell Greenville’s the At Worship initiative and graduated from the MUSC with a BSN in Nursing, Clemson University with an MS (Nursing) and the University of South Carolina with a Ph.D. in Nursing Science.
 Dr. Gibson completed a fellowship at the Center for Health Equity Research at the University of Pennsylvania in 2014.
-She is passionate about research on cancer and culturally appropriate interventions. firstname.lastname@example.org
+She is passionate about research on cancer as well as culturally appropriate interventions using Community-based participatory methods.
+She has published in peer-reviewed journals, and has presented internationally, nationally, regionally, and locally firstname.lastname@example.org

 Dr. Toshua W. Kennedy, PhD, MPH, APRN, PHNCS-BC joined the LiveWell Greenville at Worship Workgroup in December, 2016.
 As part of her role with the At Worship workgroup, Kennedy collaborates with Dr. Lynette Gibson to implement and evaluate the At Worship Photovoice Project.
 Kennedy is an Assistant Professor of Nursing at the Mary Black School of Nursing, USC Upstate in Greenville, South Carolina.
 Health promotion, disease prevention, and population-focused care are her primary areas of interest, and Kennedy’s personal mantra is Ambulation is a Beautiful Thing. email@example.com

-Dr. Jeanine Stratton works as the Evaluation Specialist for the LiveWell Greenville On the Menu program.
+Dr. Jeanine Stratton, Ph.D., worked as the Evaluation Specialist for the LiveWell Greenville On the Menu program.
 She is an applied scientist and Board Certified Behavior Analyst in the area of behavior change and consumer behavior.
-Dr. Stratton joined Furman University in 2005 and is the Robert E Hughes Endowed Associate Professor in the Business and Accounting Department.
-She teaches interdisciplinary courses in Marketing, Consumer Behavior, and Performance Management.
+Dr. Stratton is the Robert E Hughes Endowed Associate Professor in the Business and Accounting Department at Furman University.
+She teaches interdisciplinary courses on behavioral approaches to organizational performance improvement, in marketing practices, and consumer behavior.
 She regularly mentors students on collaborative projects in the local Upstate business community. firstname.lastname@example.org